Oceanic Dive Center, our Guide to Scuba Diving in Phuket

 Phuket has been considered one of the world’s best dive destination for many years now, and one of the reasons is because it offers something for everyone.

-If you don’t already hold a certification, scuba diving in Phuket for beginners is great because it’s a fabulous place to learn: there are plenty of dive sites with interesting marine life, but offering very safe conditions while you hone your skills.
+If you don’t already hold a certification, scuba diving in Phuket for beginners is great.
+It’s a fabulous place to learn scuba.
+There are plenty of dive sites with interesting marine life, but they also have very safe conditions so that you’re comfortable while you hone your skills.
+In particular, our dive site at Kata Beach house reef is an amazing first experience, as well as being very popular with our more experienced divers.
+Read more about it here.

-Experienced recreational divers will get more “bang for their buck” taking Phuket Scuba diving tours, than at a lot of dive destinations.
-That’s because there is a lot of variety in the topographies of the dive sites: rugged limestone islands offer wall dives with cracks and crevices for creatures to hide in; impressive boulder sites offer swim throughs with bush and fan corals hanging from enormous canyon-like boulders; soft corals and anemones carpet pinnacles in mid ocean; and pretty sloping reefs fringe every island dotted around the Andaman Sea.
+Experienced recreational divers will get more “bang for their buck” taking Phuket Scuba diving day trips and diving liveaboard tours, than they would get at a lot of other dive destinations.
+That’s because there is a lot of variety in the topographies of the dive sites.
+There are rugged limestone islands with wall dives full of cracks and crevices for creatures to hide in.
+Granite islands have impressive boulder sites.
+Here you find swim throughs with bush and fan corals hanging from enormous canyon-like boulders.
+The Andaman Sea is dotted with submerged pinnacles and reefs, where we find abundant soft corals and carpets of anemones.
+The many islands and beaches dotted around the Andaman Sea are all fringed with pretty, shallow reefs.

 Fish enthusiasts and marine biologists marvel at the diversity of marine life that you find on any dives in Phuket.
 Even a humble beach dive can lead you to stumble across rare creatures that a diver might only expect to see once or twice in a lifetime of diving.